Getting the best security value from Microsoft Defender for Office 365 when you have third party email filtering

 Step 2 – Enhance the value further with these simple steps

 • Consider enabling policies beyond the built-in Protection.
 Enabling time-of-click protection, or impersonation protection, for example, to add extra layers or fill gaps missing from your third party protection.
-Be aware that if you have a transport rule or connection filter that is overriding verdicts (this also can be known as SCL=-1) you'll need to address this before turning on other protection features.
+If you have a mail flow rule (also known as a transport rule) or connection filter that overrides verdicts (also known as an SCL=-1 rule) you need to address this configuration before turning on other protection features.

 Read more here: Anti-phishing policies